-- 62. Mr Speaker, I am pleased to inform you that the EAC is strongly committed to support implementation of the June 2014 African Heads of State Malabo Declaration on Agriculture Growth and Transformation in Africa. - 63.Mr Speaker, the 34th Council of Ministers held in September 2016 approved the EAC CAADP Compact.
-Further progress was made in the formulation of the EAC Regional Agriculture Investment Plan (RAIP), which will be a key instrument in rallying financial and technical support to spur agricultural transformation. - 64.
-Mr Speaker, it is also gratifying to note that the 34th Council of Ministers adopted the EAC Food and Nutrition Security Policy and the EAC Livestock Policy.
-The process of developing an implementation strategy for the Food and Nutrition Security Policy has commenced, whereas the development of the Implementation Strategy for the Livestock Policy will commence in the early days of Financial Year 2017/2018. - 65.
+- 62.Mr.
+Speaker, I am pleased to inform you that the EAC is strongly committed to support implementation of the June 2014, African Heads of State Malabo Declaration on Agriculture Growth and Transformation in Africa. - 63.
+Mr. Speaker, the 34th Council of Ministers held in September 2016 approved the EAC CAADP Compact.
+Further progress was made in the formulation of the EAC Regional Agriculture Investment Plan (RAIP), which will be a key instrument in rallying financial and technical support to spur agricultural transformation. - 64.Mr.
+Speaker, it is also gratifying to note that the 34th Council of Ministers adopted the EAC Food and Nutrition Security Policy and the EAC Livestock policy.
+The process of developing an implementation strategy for the food and nutrition security policy has commenced, whereas the development of the implementation strategy for the livestock policy will commence in the early days of FY 2017/18. - 65.
 The EAC Secretariat commenced the process of developing the Sanitary and Phytosanitary (SPS) Bill.
 The overall objective of the SPS Bill is to facilitate effective implementation and enforcement of the SPS Protocol.
-The draft Bill is awaiting consideration by the 10th Sectoral Council on Agriculture and Food Security. - 66.Mr Speaker, aflatoxin contamination of food and feed is one of the challenges posing a threat to food security and trade of agricultural products within the EAC.
+The draft Bill is awaiting consideration by the 10thSectoral Council on Agriculture and Food Security. - 66.Mr.
+Speaker, aflatoxin contamination of food and feed is one of the challenges posing a threat to food security and trade of agricultural products within the EAC.
 The EAC Secretariat facilitated the process of developing the EAC Aflatoxin Prevention and Control Strategy and Action Plan.
-The strategy will be presented to the 10th Sectoral Council on Agriculture and Food Security for adoption.
-In addition, a total of ten policy briefs have been developed for wider dissemination to targeted stakeholders to inform and influence policy decisions and action on aflatoxin prevention and control. - 67.
-Progress was made in the implementation of the EAC Animal Resources Information System.
-In November 2016, the EAC Secretariat coordinated the development of national and regional reports and policy briefs.
-The reports and policy briefs developed will be printed and disseminated to sensitise and create broad awareness among policy makers and investors on the importance and potential of animal resources. - 68.Mr Speaker, the EAC Secretariat, with support from USAID and FAO, commenced implementation of a joint regional programme on harmonisation of pesticide management guidelines in September 2016.
-The objective of the programme is to harness limited resources within the region, improve trade and provide better protection for the population and environment from the toxic effects of pest control products.
+The Strategy will be presented to the 10thSectoral Council on Agriculture and Food Security for adoption.
+In addition, a total of 10 policy briefs have been developed for wider dissemination to targeted stakeholders to inform and influence policy decisions and action on Aflatoxin prevention and control.

-- 69. Mr Speaker, in the Financial Year 2017/2018, agricultural sector priorities will focus on the following: - (i) To coordinate implementation of projects to increase agricultural productivity and competitiveness, food and nutrition security and safety and youth empowerment in the agricultural sector; - (ii) To support the development and implementation of harmonised agricultural regional policies, strategies and legislation to spur agricultural transformation; - (iii)To promote value addition, agro processing and strengthen capacities for post-harvest losses reduction in strategic value chains and - (iv) To promote livestock and fisheries productivity and trade for sustainable livelihoods.
+- 67. Progress was made in the implementation of EAC Animal Resources Information System.
+In November, 2016, the EAC Secretariat coordinated the development of national and regional reports and policy briefs.
+The reports and policy briefs developed will be printed and disseminated to sensitize and create broad awareness among policy-makers and investors on the importance and potential of animal resources. - 68.Mr.
+Speaker, the EAC Secretariat with support from USAID and FAO commenced implementation of a joint regional programme on harmonization of pesticides management guidelines in September 2016.
+The objective of the programme is to harness limited resources within the region, improve trade and provide better protection for the population and the environment from the toxic effects of pest control products. - 69.
+Mr. Speaker, in the financial year 2017/18, agricultural sector priorities will focus on the following: - (i) To coordinate implementation of projects to increase agricultural productivity and competitiveness, food and nutrition security and safety and youth empowerment in the agricultural sector; - (ii) To support the development and implementation of harmonized agricultural regional policies, strategies and legislation to spur agricultural transformation; - (iii) To promote value addition, agro processing and strengthen capacities for post-harvest losses reduction in strategic value chains; and - (iv) To promote livestock and fisheries productivity and trade for sustainable livelihoods.